All Products

 .apiKey(System.getenv("DASHSCOPE_API_KEY"))

 // This example uses qwen-plus.
-You can change the model name as needed.
-For the model list, visit: https://www.alibabacloud.com/help/en/model-studio/getting-started/models
+Change the model name as needed.
+Model list: https://www.alibabacloud.com/help/zh/model-studio/getting-started/models

 .model("qwen-plus")